how to advocate for your child

 Connect with other parents

 When your child is diagnosed with cancer, you may feel isolated and alone.
 This is absolutely normal.
 Talking with other parents can broaden your support network, offer hope and insight, and even connect you to additional information and resources.
 The Association of Online Resources (www.acor.org) is a unique collection of more than 100 different online communities categorized by cancer type, and one that we found most helpful.
+There are also countless pages on Facebook that are dedicated to connecting with others who may be in similar situations.
+Search by pediatric cancer type in the search bar to see if there are any suitable options that might help you to connect with others.

 Build a Support Network